-The Intrepid Spirit program is only the latest in the Intrepid Fallen Heroes Fund’s almost 20-year history of supporting America’s military community.
-Since 2000 IFHF has provided close to $200 million in support for the families of military personnel lost in service to our nation, and for severely wounded military personnel.
+The Intrepid Spirit Center program is only the latest in the Intrepid Fallen Heroes Fund’s almost 20-year history of assisting America’s military community.
+Since 2000, IFHF has provided over $200 million in support for severely wounded military personnel and families of military personnel lost in service to our nation.

-From 2000 to 2005, IFHF provided close to $20 million to families of United States and British military personnel lost in performance of their duty, mostly in service in Iraq and Afghanistan.
+From 2000 to 2005, IFHF provided close to $20 million to families of United States and British military personnel lost in performance of their duty, most in service in Iraq and Afghanistan.

-In January 2007, IFHF completed construction of the Center for the Intrepid, a $55 million world-class, state-of-the-art physical rehabilitation center at Brooke Army Medical Center in San Antonio, Texas.
+In January 2007, IFHF completed construction of the Center for the Intrepid, a $55 million, world-class rehabilitation center providing treatment for service members suffering amputations, limb trauma and severe burns.

-Following the opening of the Center for the Intrepid, IFHF turned toward another critical issue faced by our wounded troops: the treatment of Traumatic Brain Injury (TBI).
-The Fund addressed this need by constructing the National Intrepid Center of Excellence (NICoE).
+Following the opening of the Center for the Intrepid, IFHF turned toward another critical issue faced by our troops: Traumatic Brain Injury and Post-Traumatic Stress.
+In 2010, IFHF opened the $60 million National Intrepid Center of Excellence to address this vital need.

-View and download additional materials about the Intrepid Fallen Heroes Fund, Intrepid Spirit, National Intrepid Center of Excellence, and Center for the Intrepid.
+View and download additional materials about the Intrepid Fallen Heroes Fund, Intrepid Spirit Centers, National Intrepid Center of Excellence, and Center for the Intrepid.

 Find the answers to the most common questions we get about what we are doing at the Fund.